ubc-library-rc/rdm/content/04_directory_structures.md

    └─ ...
 ```

 ```
-This example folder is organized such that the different components are the top folders
+Example 2: This example folder is organized such that the different components are the top folders

 another_example
 ├─ data